sinaghassemi/EnronSpamDetection/README.md

 The goal of this project is to detect whether an E-mail is spam or ham solely based on content and subject.
 Therefore, in pre-processing stage we remove all other parts of an email except subject and the body or the content.

-For reading, cleaning, and preprocessing the raw Enron-spam dataset, ```python Class EnronLoader``` is provided as following.
+For reading, cleaning, and preprocessing the raw Enron-spam dataset, ```Class EnronLoader``` is provided as following.